PrefectHQ/prefect/docs/tutorial/flows.md

     - parameters
     - retries
 ---
 !!! note "Start a  Prefect API and UI"
     This tutorial is best paired with a Prefect UI so that you can see the information that Prefect is capturing.
     If using Prefect Cloud, navigate to your workspace at [`https://app.prefect.cloud/`](https://app.prefect.cloud/).

-    If using a self-hosted setup, run `prefect server start` to run both the webserver and UI.
+    If using a self-hosted setup instead, run `prefect server start` to run both the webserver and UI.

 ## What is a flow?